 The Spyder-SR/MR system is capable of engaging a wide range of targets including attack helicopters, fighter aircraft, bombers, cruise missiles, UAVs and precision guided munitions.
 The system has 3600 engagement capability and can engage multiple aerial targets simultaneously.

-Python-5 missiles were delivered along with Spyder systems to the Indian Air Force, Georgian Air Force, Republic of Singapore Air Force and Peruvian Army.
+Python-5 missiles were delivered along with Spyder systems to the Indian Air Force (IAF), Georgian Air Force, Republic of Singapore Air Force and Peruvian Army.
+India’s indigenous light combat aircraft Tejas was added the capability of carrying Python-5 AAM as part of its weapon package after a series of successful tests concluded in Goa.

 Propulsion and aircraft compatibility